 The Korean idea of good manners is very different from the Western idea.

-Had this happened in London (where I was living at that time), I would have been mortally offended.
+Had this happened in Western countries such as London (where I was living at that time), I would have been mortally offended.
 But it's all part and parcel of being in Korea!
-(Not that it happens every day, but Koreans don't have the same idea of personal space as the West so they'll get a lot more up close and personal than you may be used to!)
+(Not that it happens every day, but Koreans don't have the same idea of personal space as the West so they'll get a lot more up close and personal than you may be used to.)

 Tip: when travelling in Korea, leave what you're used to behind, to enjoy your Korean holiday to the maximum!